vortex-exoplanet/VIP/readme.rst

   fast image transformations.
 You have to install it with your preferred python distribution or .

-- Why do I get an XPAGET related error when importing VIP?
+- Why do I get a warning related to DS9/XPA when importing VIP?
-  Please make sure you have XPA and XPAGET in your system path.
+  Please make sure you have DS9 and XPA in your system path.
+If this is not the case, VIP will import correctly but the class vipDS9 for controlling VIP won't be available.

 - Why in linux do I get a matplotlib related error when importing VIP?
   (Matplotlib backend_wx and backend_wxagg require wxPython >=2.8)